For Headliner Highlight 20, we hear from Jam Mayer and Rew Shearer of The Conversologist.

-Jam: In a nutshell, conversology is the art and science of conversation in marketing and customer experience aimed at social media marketers, marketing automation specialists, conversation designers, chatbot developers, as well as business owners.
+Jam: In a nutshell, conversology is the art and science of conversation in marketing and customer experience aimed at social media marketers, marketing automation specialists, conversation designers, chatbot developers, and business owners.

-Rew: And the reason for doing it, there are a few, more about that in a bit, but mostly we wanted to share the idea that in marketing, everything from social media to chatbots, genuine and meaningful one-on-one conversations are the key to the long-term win.
+Rew: Mostly, we wanted to share the idea that in marketing, everything from social media to chatbots, genuine, and meaningful one-on-one conversations are the key to the long-term win.

 What do you do to share & promote your episodes?

-Jam: At this point besides using anchor.fm to distribute the podcast through all of the major broadcasting networks, we have a webpage, theconversologist.show, which we update with each episode.
+Jam: Besides using anchor.fm to distribute the podcast through all of the major broadcasting networks, we have a webpage, theconversologist.show, which we update with each episode.
 And of course, we upload to Youtube with help from Headliner.

 Rew: We also create social posts, which we share and invite our guest speakers to share.
-Social sharing seems to be the most effective, particularly if we can get a well-known or well respected guest speaker to plug it.
+Social sharing seems to be the most effective, particularly if we can get a well-known or well-respected guest speaker to plug it.
 We also have an email list in place for us to send a broadcast when a new episode has been published.
-Soon, we’ll be adding the same to Ali, our chatbot, who will send the same.
+We’ll soon be adding the same to Ali, our chatbot, who will send the same.